-Yi Lu, University of Illinois at Urbana-Champaign, 2007
+Yi Lu, University of Illinois at Urbana-Champaign, USA, 2007

 SBIC Early Career Awardees will receive a US$2,000 prize and a commemorative plaque.
 Supplemental funding by corporate sponsors is allowed.
 In addition, the two most recent Awardees will be invited to present an "SBIC Early Career Award Lecture" at the following ICBIC.
-We expect this to become a highly competitive and valuable recognition of excellence in our field.
+The SBIC Early Career Award is the most competitive and valuable recognition of excellence in our field.

 The deadline for receipt of nominations is December 31 of each calendar year.
-The selection will be completed by the following February 15 and announced immediately thereafter.
+The Awardee will be announced immediately after the selection process has been completed.
 The official award ceremony will be at the next International Conference on Biological Inorganic Chemistry.

-Letters should be addressed and the following nomination materials submitted electronically to the contact at the bottom of this page.
+Letters should be addressed and the following nomination materials submitted electronically in one PDF file to the contact at the bottom of this page.

-- Letter of nomination (not to exceed 3 pages) describing the accomplishments of the candidate that meet the criterion of "distinguished research in biological inorganic chemistry."
-Self nomination is permitted.
+• 3 Letter of nomination/support (not to exceed 2 A4 pages) describing the accomplishments of the candidate that meet the criterion of "distinguished research in biological inorganic chemistry."
+Self-nomination is permitted.
 If submitted, up to two additional letters of support will be considered.

-All materials should be submitted electronically by the deadline and addressed to the Society President.
+All materials should be submitted electronically (one PDF file only) by the deadline and be addressed to the SBIC President.

 SBIC Student Travel Grants

-- Applicant must be working toward a Ph.D. or equivalent degree at time of ICBIC
+- Applicant must be working toward a Ph.D. or equivalent degree at the time of the meeting.

 - Applicant must be a member of SBIC to qualify for grant; membership registration concomitant with application is allowed